clement-lo/my-in-vivo-electrophysiology-analysis/README.md

 ## Getting Started

-This project supports flexible environment setup using either Conda or `pyenv` + `venv`.
+This project supports Conda or `pyenv` + `venv`.
 Follow the steps below based on your preferred method.

 ### Option 1: Installation Using Conda